Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

-In my book Prince Harming Syndrome, I share an article from The New York Times about the psychology of evil which included “The Psychopath Checklist.”
+In my Broken Heart Recovery Video Course, I share an article from The New York Times about the psychology of evil which included “The Psychopath Checklist.”
 Criminal psychiatrists use this helpful list use to test the potential of someone being a hardcore psychopath, capable of committing repeated evil and violent crimes.

 To my amusement, all these adjectives also described my now ex-Prince Harming boyfriend, who was an adorably charismatic, fun, active, confident guy.
 But in the end, he turned out to be a two-faced cheater.